cybertraining-dsc/reu2022/project/graphics/python-graphics.md

 ![regplot](examples/images/seaborn-regplot.svg)

-Figure *regplot*: Created from user phone photo data.
+Figure *regplot*: Created from user Spotify data.

 Each of these plots can be manipulated to the users needs via the API that is listed in the sources section.